CTSRD-CHERI/SIMTight/doc/NoCL.md

 ## Shared local memory, atomics, and barrier synchronisation

-A key feature of CUDA is local memory that is shared by all threads in a block.
+A key feature of CUDA is efficient local memory that is shared by all threads in a block.
 In NoCL, shared local memory can be allocated using the impllict `shared` variable (inherited from the `Kernel` class) of type `SharedLocalMem`.
 Here's an example kernel that declares a 256-element shared local array per thread block:

 ```cpp
 // Kernel for computing 256-bin histograms